fmay/cc-html-intro-1-first-web-page/annotations.md

 ![Codio IDE](.guides/an-img/ide.png)

-The sections below correspond to the numbers in teh above screenshot and are important to know for this Course.
+The sections below correspond to the numbers in the above screenshot and are important to know for this Course.

 ##1.
 The File Tree
 Coding projects are made up of lots of files.
 The file tree is where these files live.
 It's very easy, really.
 You want to open a file, you click on it.